oslabs-beta/sapling/README.md

 1. If needed, install Visual Studio Code for Windows (7+), macOS (Sierra+), or Linux (details).

 2. Install the Sapling extension for Visual Studio Code.
+Search for 'sapling' in the VS Code extensions tab, or click [here](https://marketplace.visualstudio.com/items?itemName=team-sapling.sapling).

 3. Once complete, you'll see Sapling appear in your sidebar.
 You can now begin using Sapling!
 Check out the Getting Started below for information on how to get started.